ccallawa/alyvix_doc/test_case_building/designer_component_tree.rst

 .. todo::

    * FM:  If a group with 4 components matches, can each of the components have an action?
 If so, do they all execute simultaneously?
+(Related to a question at the bottom of the Options page.)